-The Marshall University’s “Thund3ring H^ck3r5” GenCyber Camp will be the first digital forensics and cyber security student program for the students of West Virginia and the surrounding Appalachian regions entering 9th – 12th grade.
-The foundation courses will cover the Cybersecurity First Principles, ethics, and online safety.
+The Marshall University’s “Thund3ring H^ck3r5” GenCyber Camp is the first digital forensics and cyber security student program for the students of West Virginia and the surrounding Appalachian regions entering 9th – 12th grade.
+The foundation courses cover the Cybersecurity First Principles, ethics, and online safety.
 To ensure a level playing field, application to the Marshall GenCyber camps are open to all student participants at no cost on a competitive basis.
 Funding is provided jointly by the National Security Agency (NSA) and the National Science Foundation (NSF).
 This week-long residential program is limited to 24 students.